NCCHCA Member Login

 Job Summary

-The Adult Medicine Nurse Manager will be responsible for overseeing the daily operations of the family medicine department.
-This includes managing a team of nurses, ensuring quality patient care, and maintaining compliance with all regulatory requirements.
+The Nurse Manager will be responsible for overseeing the daily operations of the department.
+This includes managing and leading a team of clinical staff including hiring, training and scheduling ensuring quality patient care, and maintaining compliance with all regulatory requirements.
+The clinical specialties overseen may include family medicine and/or adult medicine clinical practices.

 Key Responsibilities